liuhao-cn/fastSHT/README.md

 Here `/opt/intel` is for the case of installing oneapi with root.
 If oneapi is installed with a user account, then `/opt/intel` should be `/home/user_name/intel/` or `~/intel`.

 If, by the above test, this script is found to be necessary, then one should consider adding it to ~/.bashrc for future convenience.
 You are very much welcome to open an issue if you have experienced other complilation diffuculties.

+## 2.4 auto-installation script

+Run `./configure.sh` to auto install necessary environment.
+The default is the FULL installation of Intel ONE API and NO CUDA.
+Use the argument '--part-no-python' for part installtaion of ONE API with no intel python, and '--part-with-python' for part install with the intel python.
+Use the argument '--with-gpu' to install NVIDIA HPC SDK to enable GPU capability.

 # 3. Examples and Testing